“We’re living in a world where people can become businesses in 60 seconds.” Brian Chesky, CEO of Airbnb.

-At Upwork the attractiveness of a freelancer depends not only on his/her skill set but also on customer reviews, a number of work hours (tracked with the Team App) and the overall rating.
+At Upwork, the attractiveness of a freelancer depends not only on his/her skill set but also on customer reviews, the number of work hours (tracked with the Team App), and the overall rating.

-We’ve been working through Upwork (as an agency) for a few years already.
+We’ve been working through Upwork (our agency profile) for a few years already.
 Many of our Upwork clients confess that they won’t even consider hiring anyone who doesn’t have a Top Rated badge.
 This badge takes a lot of factors into account, including having an average job success score no lower than 90%.

-The successful marketplace owners provide value to their members in three important ways: help members to easily find each other, ensure fair pricing and reasonable security.
+Successful marketplace owners provide value to their members in three important ways: help members to easily find each other, ensure fair pricing, and reasonable security.

 There are two approaches to help your members with searching and matching: centralized and decentralized.
 The first one is about narrowing down the choice options for the sake of efficiency.
 It can be a good solution for homogeneous and on-demand products or services (like Uber or Instacart).
 The second, decentralized approach, is, in contrast, about providing a multitude of options and facilitating the search.
 This one is more suited for homogeneous, i.e. very diverse products and services (like the artwork at Etsy).

-As for the pricing mechanisms, the main requirement is that they should be responsive to the market conditions.
+As for the pricing mechanisms, the main requirement is that they should be responsive to market conditions.
 One way to achieve this is with online auctions, where you let the highest bidder ‘win’ (like eBay).
 Another approach is to set automatic algorithms, e.g. surge or demand pricing at Uber.
-Otherwise, you can just allow your sellers to adjust their prices in real time like Etsy does.
+Otherwise, you can just allow your sellers to adjust their prices in real-time as Etsy does.

-The last, but not least, is the way a marketplace provides trust and security to its members.
+Last, but not least, is the way a marketplace provides trust and security to its members.
 Trust can come from up-front inspection, external enforcement, and reputation.
 Up-front inspection can be implemented through certified and verified photos.
-While external enforcement can regulate your marketplace by verifying IDs, providing payment protection or ensuring against bad transactions.
+While external enforcement can regulate your marketplace by verifying IDs, providing payment protection, or ensuring against bad transactions.
 All the while your members will be working hard to earn their reputation with positive customer feedback.

 And these are the main puzzle pieces of a successful marketplace.
 Do you need help in developing one?